huang12211/ElaineFoodWebsite/README.md

         - npm run db:generate //this generates the script in SQL that once run, will create the Database
         - npm run db:push //this runs the script to create the Database that should appear as "sqlite.db"
         - npm run db:seed //this runs the script using tsx ( TypeScript Execute) which converts TypeScript to JS.
-        - npm run db:stdio //this generates a link to open in the browser that you can use to test run your database
+        - npm run db:studio //this generates a link to open in the browser that you can use to test run your database
         - rm sqlite.db //remove this file to kill the database
         - npm run db:drop // this kills the database
 To Do: